adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ## Spawning Potentials

-In addition to the mob cap, spawning is limited in soul sand valley and warped forest biomes through a new potential-based mechanic.
+In addition to the mob cap, spawning is limited in soul sand valley and warped forest biomes through a new mechanic called **spawn potentials**.
 Here's how it works.

 Essentially, every mob emits a potential field that diminishes with distance.
 The strength of this potential at a given position is calculated according to the following equation: